Students walk on campus with colorful fall leaves

 • Federal PLUS Loan (if requested)

 The 2025–26 FAFSA and CSS Profile use income from two years prior (2023) for determining need-based aid eligibility.
-The CSS Profile is available on Oct.
-1, 2024, and the FAFSA is expected to be widely available on or before in Dec.
-1, 2024.
+The CSS Profile was available on Oct.
+1, 2024, and the FAFSA became widely available in mid-November.

 Due to the FAFSA’s delayed opening, Early Decision I applicants to Grinnell should submit the FAFSA by Jan.
 5, 2025; all other requirements are due on Nov.
 15, 2024.
 In the meantime, Grinnell is using the 2025-26 CSS Profile and 2023 tax documents to determine financial aid eligibility for Early Decision I applicants.
 Financial aid eligibility does not change upon receipt of the FAFSA unless the FAFSA contains information that conflicts with the CSS Profile.
 If that happens, the Office of Financial Aid will reach out to the applicant to resolve conflicting information.